GiftedLane/learn_python_3/shipping_objectives.md

 | > 2 lb and <= 6 lb  | $9.00/lb      |
 | > 6 lb and <= 10 lb | $12.00/lb     |
 | > 10 lb             | $14.25/lb     |

-## Objectives

-The program should tell the end-user what the cheapest shipping method is based on the weight entered.